rekahalmai/BertXlnetRoberta/README.md

         'cache_dir': 'cache/',
-        'do_train': True,                                 # Need to specify True for training 'do_eval': False,                                 # Need to specify True for evaluation 'fp16': False,                                    # If True, decrease precision of all calculation (needs apex package)
+        'do_train': True,                                 # Need to specify True for training 'do_eval': False,                                 # Need to specify True for evaluation 'evaluate_during_training': False,                # If True, evaluation during training -> necessite val.tsv in data/
+                                                          # Note: the training will be very long if it is chosen True
+        'fp16': False,                                    # If True, decrease precision of all calculation (needs apex package)
         'fp16_opt_level': 'O1',                           # Precision level (only relevant if fp16 is defined True)
         'max_seq_len': 128,                               # Max text taken for one sentence